Tipton, Missouri

 Tipton is a city in Moniteau County, Missouri, United States.
-The population was 3,262 at the 2010 census.
-It is part of the Jefferson City, Missouri Metropolitan Statistical Area.
+The population was 2,920 as of the 2020 census, down from 3,262 in 2010.
+It is part of the Jefferson City metropolitan area.

 History

-Tipton was a predominately a German-American community, in the Missouri Weinstrasse.
+Tipton was a predominantly German-American community, in the region known as the Missouri Weinstrasse.
 Tipton was an eastern terminus of the Butterfield Overland Mail when it was launched in 1858.
 The route was connected to St. Louis by the Pacific Railroad.
 Tipton is named for William Tipton Seely, a businessman in nearby Round Hill.
 He received the land for his service in the War of 1812.
 From Tipton, a stage went to Fort Smith, Arkansas (where another branch from Memphis also entered).
 From there, it went on to Los Angeles and San Francisco via a route through southern Arizona and New Mexico.
 The first run went from Tipton to San Francisco from September 16 to October 10, 1858.
 The route antedated the Pony Express by two years.

-Per a 2009 Congressional mandate, the National Park Service is studying whether to designate the route a National Historic Trail.
+The route was designated a national historic trail in 2023.

 The Maclay Mansion was listed on the National Register of Historic Places in 1979.

 Tipton 8 Ball Water Tower

-The city of Tipton has a water tower painted like an "eight ball".
-This water tower originated in 1968, when Ewald Fischer (a native of Tipton) built his billiard table factory—Fischer Manufacturing Co., which claimed to be the largest builder of pool tables in the United States.
-The company was purchased by the Spalding Company and the plant soon closed when Spalding sold it in 1976 to Ebonite Billiard, which was a subsidiary of Fuqua Companies.
+The city of Tipton has a water tower painted like an "eight-ball".
+The tower originated in 1968, when Ewald Fischer (a native of Tipton) built his billiard table factory—Fischer Manufacturing Co., which claimed to be the largest builder of pool tables in the United States.
+The company was purchased by the Spalding Company, and the plant closed when Spalding sold it in 1976 to Ebonite Billiard, which was a subsidiary of Fuqua Companies.
 By then, the water tower was repainted.
-However, the residents of Tipton wanted to have the eight ball back, so it was painted again.
-Today, the water tower is generally regarded as the world's largest eight ball.
+However, the residents of Tipton wanted to have the eight-ball back, so it was painted again.
+Today, the water tower is generally regarded as the world's largest eight-ball.